UIUC-optimization/nsf-scheduler/README.md

     unavailable (e.g., weekends, holidays), and room-specific availabilities can be used to override the default behavior.

+  * Organizers: A list of panel organizers.
+Each organizer has a name (not necessarily unique) and a set of one or more unique organizer keys that are used to associate panels with specific organizers.

   * Panels: A list of the panels in the scheduling period.
-Each panel has an integer ID, a name, an associated program directorate (PD), a number of days for the panel (1, 2, or 3), a starting date, a size (number of panel members), and a list of boolean panel requirements that correspond to the room features (e.g., whether or not the panel needs whiteboards).
+Each panel has an integer ID, a name, an associated program directorate, an organizer key (which must either belong to one of the organizers or be empty if the panel has no specific organizer), a number of days for the panel (1, 2, or 3), a starting date, a size (number of panel members), and a list of boolean panel requirements that correspond to the room features (e.g., whether or not the panel needs whiteboards).

 Example inputs are located at `data/small/`.
 Note that all input files must be specified in .csv format.